FF11RR77/Applied-Data-Science-Capstone/README.md

 I want to introduce my Capstone project about the analysis of farmers market opening in Toronto.

-The problems I need to solve are :

-- Where should I place my farmers market ?
+The problems I need to solve are :  Where should I place my farmers market ?
-- Which kinds of customers should I think about ?
-- What kind of delivery my customers will use ?

 ***